ChitreshN/got/README.md

 7. Checkout
     - Same thing as prev commit, but keep track how many commits we have walked back
     - when we reach the required commit, call revert, this will update all the files to the required state
-    - this currently only works backwards, but the principle to do the otherway is essentially the same
-    - that requires additional information in the *commitString*.